 Again, serrations, although they do have their uses, are not as useful in a survival knife.
 If you really want serrations, a combination blade that has mostly a standard edge with serrations near the grip would be a tolerable compromise, although having a separate knife with a serrated blade would be better.

 Shorter-bladed knives have their uses but are not optimal as your only survival knife.
 Longer-bladed knives are primarily only useful for clearing brush (“Machete”) or combat (“sword”) and again are not a good choice as your only survival knife.

 Requirements for a Fixed Survival Blade

 As with a folding knife, losing your knife during a disaster would be most unfortunate.
-It is important that any knife chosen have a place to attach a lanyard.
+It is important that any knife chosen has a place to attach a lanyard.
 Even better would be if you attach a lanyard to such a point.
-There are links in Part 1 of the folding knife articles showing how to make your own lanyards from paracord:
+There are links in Part 1 of the folding knife articles showing how to make your own lanyards from Paracord:

 It would be handy if the pommel (rear end of the grip) were solid and flat, to allow the knife to provide a bit of a “hammer” function.

 Watch this video from Black Scout Survival on how to identify the best survival knife: